sonalita/ps-k8s/README.md

  ### workers

- This is the final step, corresponding to the `CreateNodes-containerd.sh` step in 03/demos folder of the course exercise files.The steps in this script are identical to those in the first PackageInstallation step, so there is no need to repeat that in this playbook.
-ALl this playbook does is to join the node to the cluster.
+ This is the final step, corresponding to the `CreateNodes-containerd.sh` step in 03/demos folder of the course exercise files.The steps in the exercise script are identical to those in the first PackageInstallation step, so there is no need to repeat that in this playbook.
+All this playbook does is to join the node to the cluster.

 ## roadmap
  - Vagrant - create Ubuntu box with Ansible etc. and publish it.
 Add a vagrantfile to start VMs